ZePedroResende/MMB/README.md

 #Notes
-This program is very very simple and was mostly written for a better understanding of IO in haskell
+This program is very very simple and was mostly written for a better understanding of IO in haskell , http in haskell and the twitter api